bwu62/stat240-revamp/docs/07-intro-dplyr.md

 ### `mutate()`

 `mutate()` is used to either change an existing column, or add new columns.
 It's an easy function to introduce but a tough one to master.
-The basic syntax is `col = ...` where `col` is the name of the column to change/add (depending on if it already exists) and `...` is some R expression.
+The basic syntax is `df %>% mutate(col1 = expr1, col2 = expr2, ...)` where `col1`, `col2`, ... are the columns being changed/added (depending on if it already exists) and `expr1`, `expr2`, ... are some R expressions.

-The key thing to remember is the `...` expression can be **any vector computation using one or more columns in the data frame that produces a vector of the same length OR a single value** (which would be recycled).
+The key thing to remember is the expressions can be **any vector computation using one or more columns in the data frame that produces a vector of the same length OR a single value** (which gets recycled).

 For convenience, let's select just a few columns to continue with the demonstration: